aecio/aecio.github.io/src/pages/index.md

 ---
-title: About me
+title: About Me
 author: Aécio Santos
-permalink: about/
+permalink: /
 content_type: markdown
 ---
-# About
+# About Me

-Hello, I’m Aécio Santos.
-I’m currently a Research Associate at [New York University – Tandon School of Engineering](http://engineering.nyu.edu/) in New York City.
+Hey!
+I’m Aécio.
+I currently work as a Research Engineer at [New York University – Tandon School of Engineering](http://engineering.nyu.edu/) in New York City.
 Before moving here, I used to work as Software Engineer for a Brazilian start-up called [Zunnit Technologies](http://www.zunnit.com/),